hamburgerIcon

 The benefits of consuming carrot in pregnancy are multiple, making them a healthy snakcing option for pregnant women.
 But there are a few potential risks that may make you wonder is carrot good for pregnancy.

-Potential risks of eating carrots during pregnancy
+What are the risks of eating too many carrots during pregnancy?

 It's important to be aware of some disadvantages of overindulging in carrots, especially raw carrots during pregnancy.
 Eating too many carrots in pregnancy can cause excessive gas and bloating, which already many pregnant women suffer with.
 Additionally, eating raw carrot during pregnancy may increase the risk of toxoplasmosis.
 To prevent it, pregnant women must always peel and wash carrots thoroughly and avoid pre-cut carrots.